EfthimiosVlahos/E-commerce-mlops-project/README.md

 The deployment pipeline leverages ZenML's MLflow tracking for logging hyperparameters, model details, and evaluation metrics.
 This setup enables the local MLflow deployment server to automatically update and serve the latest model that meets our accuracy thresholds, creating a dynamic and responsive system.

 Through this project, I've demonstrated not just my technical skills in machine learning but also my ability to create and manage a robust, real-world applicable data science workflow.
 It reflects my commitment to blending technical expertise with practical business solutions.

+To round it off, we deploy a Streamlit application that consumes the latest model service asynchronously from the pipeline logic.
+This can be done easily with ZenML within the Streamlit code:

 ```python
 service = prediction_service_loader(